Study the social, environmental and physical influences that together determine the health and well-being of people and communities.

 Doctoral students work with their mentors to forge their research pathways, while also working collaboratively with other students and faculty.

-The Behavioral Science and Health Education concentration focuses on behavioral science and how it interacts at individual, organizational, community or societal levels.
-The type of research occurs in community and clinic-based environments as well as domestically and internationally.
+The behavioral science and health equity concentration focuses on behavioral science and how it interacts at individual, organizational, community or societal levels.
+The type of research occurs in community and clinic-based environments, as well as domestically and internationally.
 Current areas of research for faculty include:

 The biostatistics concentration focuses on research for developing and testing statistical methods and responds to public health challenges using innovative computational and statistical programming.
 Current areas of research for faculty include: